-- (1) The MCO shall authorize a nurse practitioner or physician who is not a member of the MCO to provide medical services to an enrolled worker if: - (a) The nurse practitioner qualifies as an authorized nurse practitioner under ORS 656.245 and OAR 436-010-0005 or the physician qualifies as a primary care physician under ORS 656.260(4)(g); - (b) The nurse practitioner or physician agrees to comply with all terms and conditions regarding services governed by the MCO.
+- (1) The MCO shall-must authorize a nurse practitioner or physician who is not a member of the MCO to provide medical services to an enrolled worker if: - (a) The nurse practitioner qualifies as is an authorized nurse practitioner under ORS 656.245 and OAR 436-010-0005, the chiropractic physician has certified to the director that he or she has reviewed required materials under ORS 656.799, or the physician qualifies as is a primary care physician under ORS 656.260(4)(g); - (b) The nurse practitioner or physician agrees to comply with all terms and conditions regarding services governed by the MCO.
 For purposes of this section, the phrase "all terms and conditions regarding services governed by the MCO" means MCO treatment standards, protocols, utilization review, peer review, dispute resolution, billing and reporting procedures, and fees for services in accordance with OAR 436-015-0090.
-However, the MCO's terms and conditions may not place limits on the length of services unless such limits are stated in ORS chapter 656; and - (c) The nurse practitioner or physician agrees to refer the worker to the MCO for specialized care, including physical therapy, to be furnished by another provider that the worker may require. - (2) The MCO cannot deny authorization of a primary care physician or authorized nurse practitioner based on past practices. - (3) The primary care physician or authorized nurse practitioner who is not a member of the MCO will be deemed to have maintained the worker's medical records and established a documented history of treatment, if the physician's or nurse practitioner's medical records show treatment has been provided to the worker prior to the date of injury.
-Additionally, if an injured worker has selected a primary care physician or authorized nurse practitioner through a private health plan, prior to the date of injury, that selected provider will be deemed to have maintained the worker's medical records and established a documented history of treatment prior to the date of injury. - (4) Notwithstanding section (1), for those workers receiving their medical services from a facility which maintains a single medical record on the worker, but provides treatment by multiple primary care physicians or authorized nurse practitioners who are not MCO members, the requirements of sections (1) and (3) will be deemed to be met.
-In this situation, the worker shall select one physician or authorized nurse practitioner to treat the compensable injury as the primary care physician or authorized nurse practitioner. - (5) Any questions or disputes relating to the worker's selection of a primary care physician or authorized nurse practitioner who is not an MCO member shall be resolved pursuant to OAR 436-015-0110. - (6) Any disputes relating to a worker's non-MCO primary care physician's, non-MCO authorized nurse practitioner's, or other non-MCO physician's compliance with MCO standards and protocols shall be resolved pursuant to OAR 436-015-0110.
+However, the MCO's terms and conditions may not place limits on the length of services unless such limits are stated in ORS chapter 656; and - (c) The nurse practitioner or physician agrees to refer the worker to the MCO for specialized care, including physical therapy, to be furnished by another provider that the worker may require.

+- (2) The MCO cannot deny authorization of a primary care physician or authorized nurse practitioner based on past practices. - (3)(2) The primary care physician or authorized nurse practitioner who is not a member of the MCO will be deemed to have maintained the worker's medical records and established a documented history of treatment, if the physician's or nurse practitioner's medical records show treatment has been provided to the worker prior to the date of injury.
+Additionally, if an injured worker has selected a primary care physician or authorized nurse practitioner through a private health plan, prior to the date of injury, that selected provider will be deemed to have maintained the worker's medical records and established a documented history of treatment prior to the date of injury. - (4)(3) Notwithstanding section (1), for those workers receiving their medical services from a facility which maintains a single medical record on the worker, but provides treatment by multiple primary care or chiropractic physicians or authorized nurse practitioners who are not MCO members, the requirements of sections (1) and (3)(2) will be deemed to be met.
+In this situation, the worker shall must select one primary care or chiropractic physician or authorized nurse practitioner to treat the compensable injury as the primary care physician or authorized nurse practitioner. - (5)(4) Any questions or disputes relating to the worker's selection of a primary care physician or authorized nurse practitioner who is not an MCO member shall-must be resolved pursuant to OAR 436-015-0110. - (6)(5) Any disputes relating to a worker's non-MCO primary care or chiropractic physician's, non-MCO authorized nurse practitioner's, or other non-MCO physician's compliance with MCO standards and protocols shall-must be resolved pursuant to OAR 436-015-0110.

 Stat.
-Auth.: ORS 656.726(4); Stats.
+Auth.: ORS 656.260, 656.726(4) Stats.
 Implemented: ORS 656.260 Hist: Amended 12/1/05 as Admin.
 Order 05-072, eff.
-1/1/06
+1/1/06 Amended 11/12/13 as Admin.
+Order 13-060, eff.
+1/1/14